Frigeridus (dux)

 Frigeridus (fl.
-370–377 AD) was a Roman general of Germanic descent.
+370–377 AD) was a Roman general of Germanic descent who played a significant role in the late Roman Empire during the 4th century.
 Under Valentinian I he was the military commander (dux) of Pannonia.
 Following the Battle of Marcianople, he was directed by Gratian, Valentian's successor, to lead forces from Pannonia to Thrace to deal with the invading Goths.
 He did not command his own forces in the Battle of Ad Salices, ostensibly due to an attack of gout.